Non-vanishing Theorems for Quadratic Twists of Elliptic Curves: Introduction

 \end{thm}

 We remark that the integer $ord_2 (L^{(alg)}(E,1))+ord_2(N_q)$ could not be negative by an easy observation of Manin's modular symbol formula, which will be talked about in the following section.

 In conclusion, I am extremely grateful to my supervisor John Coates, and to John Cremona for his very helpful remarks on the questions discussed in this paper.
-I also would like to thank China Scholarship Council for supporting me studying in the Department of Pure Mathematics and Mathematical Statistics, University of Cambridge.
+I also would like to thank the China Scholarship Council for supporting my studies in the Department of Pure Mathematics and Mathematical Statistics, University of Cambridge.